 I’m not one of them.

-There are also people out there googling “when is the best time to tell a child that a mythical creature is a lie?”
+There are also people out there googling “when is the best time to tell a child that the Tooth Fairy is a lie?”

 I don’t want to be one of them.

 The day will come when I have to turn our house upside down at the most inconvenient time to scramble for some cold hard cash in just the right denomination.
-I have plenty of friends that supply me with a wealth of real-life Tooth Fairy horror tales…
+I have plenty of friends that supply me with a wealth of Tooth Fairy horror tales.

 The truth is, I wasn’t sure I wanted to let the winged creature into our home.

-Prouder than ever, Mia gently wiggled that tooth all day long every day.
+Prouder than ever, my daughter gently wiggled that tooth all day long every day.